Skip to Main Content

-Water gardening has grown from the formal Koi pond into all types and shapes of water features.
-Moving water masks road noise and gives you the sense of privacy.
-Whether you're in an urban courtyard or a suburban neighborhood rocks, fountains, statuary, waterfalls and streams can be combined with a pond to add visual interest or become its own feature.
-They create functional outdoor living areas where you can enjoy the tranquility and beauty ponds provide, while boosting the your home's value and curb appeal.
+Water gardening has grown from the formal koi pond into all types and shapes of water features.
+Moving water masks road noise and gives you a sense of privacy.
+Whether you live in an urban courtyard or a suburban neighborhood, rocks, fountains, statuary, waterfalls, and streams can be combined with a pond to add visual interest or become the main feature.
+They create functional outdoor living areas where you can enjoy the tranquility and beauty ponds provide while boosting your home's value and curb appeal.

-Take your time when looking at the different types of water features and choose what's best for you, it will be well worth your investment.
-Creating a water feature is a fun and exciting process consisting of endless designs and limited only by your imagination.
-With so many types to choose from anyone can add a water feature to their backyard landscape.
+Look at the different types of water features and choose what's best for you.
+It will be well worth your investment.
+Creating a water feature is a fun and exciting process consisting of endless designs limited only by your imagination.
+With so many types, anyone can add a water feature to their backyard landscape.

 Koi Pond